EnquistLab/bsm/README.md

 <a name="overview"></a>
 ## Overview

-The scripts in this repository monitor accessbility and performance of BIEN web services (APIs, R packages and web user interfaces).
-Monitoring scripts two general types of attributes: (1) Availability (is the service online and accessible?) and (2) Performance (are the main API endpoints and R package functions returning the expected responses, within a reasonable time (based on past performance)?
-The scripts are designed to run unsupervised and are generally run as cron jobs one to several times each (see section [Automation using cron](#automation) for recommended cron configuration).
-Failure of one or more checks trigger notifications to one or more admin emails, as specified in a shared parameter file.
+The scripts in this repository monitor accessbility, function and performance of BIEN web services (APIs, R packages and web user interfaces).
+Monitoring scripts two general types of attributes: (1) Availability (is the service online?) and (2) Function (are the main API endpoints and R package functions returning the expected responses?) and (3) Performance (are response times reasonable?).
+The scripts are designed to run unsupervised as cron jobs one to several times each day (see section [Automation using cron](#automation) for recommended cron configuration).
+Any individual command can be run separately as needed.

+Failure of one or more checks trigger notifications to the email(s) specified in the shared parameter file.
 All scripts run on the Linux-type platforms (specifically, Ubuntu) and were written in bash.
 As some code is Bash-specific, we do not recommend running in other shells unless you are prepared to do some refactoring.

 <a name="dependencies"></a>
 ## Software and dependencies